-This plan fits within a much broader framework of strategic planning within our organisation.
-As with all plans, it has been guided by the community's longterm vision, established in 2017:
+This plan fits within a much broader framework of strategic planning at the City.
+As with all plans, it has been guided by the community's long-term vision, established in 2017:

 By 2047, Greater Geelong will be internationally recognised as a clever and creative city-region that is forward looking, enterprising and adaptive, and cares for its people and environment.